rafabene/rafabene.github.io/_posts/2015-12-15-docker-learning-path-wildfly.md

 Note that the [postgres image](https://hub.docker.com/_/postgres/) uses [environment variables](https://docs.docker.com/engine/reference/run/#env-environment-variables) (POSTGRES_USER and POSTGRES_PASSWORD) to define the username and password of that container.

 All containers are execute in a single Docker host (where the *daemon* is running) but each container has his own internal IP address (which changes each container execution).
-To be able to make Wildfly image to talk with Postgres, a ["docker  network"](https://docs.docker.com/engine/userguide/networking/) is created.
+To be able to make Wildfly image to talk with Postgres, ~~a ["container link"](https://docs.docker.com/engine/userguide/networking/default_network/dockerlinks/#connect-with-the-linking-system) is created.
+When *--link* is specified, docker updates the */etc/hosts* file with the IP address with the linked container.~~ a ["docker  network"](https://docs.docker.com/engine/userguide/networking/) is created.
 When *--net* is specified, docker updates the */etc/hosts* file with the IP address with the linked container.

 To execute more than one WildFly instance, you will have to execute multiple containers manually.
 Note that WildFly containers doesn't specify [port mappings](https://docs.docker.com/engine/reference/run/#expose-incoming-ports) because we don't want/need to access WildFly directly.